-When the property buyer is planning to sell a property first, conveyancing will certainly be delayed because there’ll be a chain.
+When the property buyer is planning to sell a property first, the conveyancing process will certainly be delayed because there’ll be a chain.

-The home buyer’s report and a property’s survey gives some very precious information to each property buyer who’s eager to find out if there more information about the actual condition of the property from a professional’s point of view.
-A customer is able to precisely calculate and additional costs for repairs and renovations, drawing information from the house inspection report.
+The home buyer’s report and a property survey give some precious information to each buyer who’s eager to know more about the property’s actual condition from a professional’s point of view.
+A customer can precisely calculate any additional costs for repairs and renovations, drawing information from the house inspection report.

-A whole house survey and inspection usually takes about 2 – 3 weeks to complete.
+A whole house survey and inspection usually take about 2 – 3 weeks to complete.
 You can choose between a building survey and a home buyer’s report.

 Read more about the differences between a homebuyer report and a building survey.
-We recommend opting in for a building survey as it is much a more detailed information of the overall condition of the property.
+We recommend opting in for a building survey as it provides more detailed information on the property’s overall condition.

-After all, this is one of the most important purchases you’ll ever make in your life, you should not take the risk of ignoring any signs of hidden costs for repairs.
+After all, this is one of the most important purchases you’ll make in your life, you shouldn’t take a risk and ignore any signs of hidden repair costs.

-Finding a suitable mortgage lender and finalising your mortgage approval takes approximately 4 weeks.
-The loan approval process always depends on two sides – the customer and the lender.
+Finding a suitable mortgage lender and getting your mortgage approved takes approximately 4 weeks.
+The loan approval process always depends on two sides: the customer and the lender.